wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    [RFC Editor: Please remove this section before publication ]

-   From -00 to -01.
+   From -03 to -04:

-   o  Nothing changed in the template!
+   o  Some additional text explaining how this differs from solutions
+      which include muiltiple queries (you don't know what to ask until you have received some answers).

-   From -02 to -3:
+   From -02 to -03:

-      Sat down and rewrote and cleaned up large sections of text.
+   o  Sat down and rewrote and cleaned up large sections of text.

-      Changed name of RR from Additional to EXTRA (the term "Additional" is overloaded in general)
+   o  Changed name of RR from Additional to EXTRA (the term "Additional"
+      is overloaded in general)

-      Clarified that stub resolvers and other clients MAY use this specification.
+   o  Clarified that stub resolvers and other clients MAY use this
+      specification.

-      Attempted to clarify that the individual RRs are added to the response, not the EXTRA record itself.
+   o  Attempted to clarify that the individual RRs are added to the
+      response, not the EXTRA record itself.
 The EXTRA RR can be queried directly.

+   From -00 to -01:

+   o  Nothing change in the template.

 Authors' Addresses

+Kumari, et al.           Expires January 4, 2018                [Page 8]

+Internet-Draft              DNS Extra Answers                  July 2017

    Warren Kumari
    Google